When to stop swaddling your baby

-Congratulations, mama.
-You’ve survived the first few months of a newborn, have them wrapped snuggly in a swaddle, and baby (may have) finally settled in to a predictable sleep routine.
+Congratulations, you’ve survived the first few months of a newborn, have them wrapped snuggly in a swaddle, and baby (may have) finally settled into a predictable sleep routine.
 And then comes baby’s first major milestone, rolling, to undo all that hard work!

 Many parents are apprehensive to unswaddle their baby once they reach the rolling milestone, for fear of what it will do for settling and sleep.
 What those parents may not know is that once a baby shows signs of rolling it is no longer safe to swaddle them, and the transition to arms-out sleeping must begin.